Copyright and intellectual property rights (IPR)

 At the time that these laws were formed it might be argued that the only people who could create rights were those who were educated, and therefore rich.

-Development of copyright
+Development of copyright protection

 As education became commonplace for everyone (in many countries there is a legal obligation to ensure that children go to school) so the ability to create copyright works became something that (almost) anyone in the world could do.